-Fortunately, there are ways to get your brand spanking new post seen around the internet.
+There are lots of ways to get your brand new post seen around the internet.
 Social signals, links, and clicks are important to Google’s algorithm so it’s always a good idea to get traffic from multiple sources right away.

 Here’s a step-by-step guide to post publishing tasks and blog post promotion you should take to maximize the impact of your content.